User-centric Heterogeneous-action Deep Reinforcement Learning for Virtual Reality in the Metaverse over Wireless Networks: Introduction

 \subsection{Challenges and motivations}

-We will first explain the challenges with motivations for this work from the following aspects.
+We first explain the challenges with motivations for this work from the following aspects.

 \textbf{User-centric features and user-diverse problems.} The main reason for its popularity can be contributed to the user-centric services, which serve as the fundamental basis of the next-generation Internet~\cite{metaverse}.
 The Metaverse is a perceived virtual universe and ideally, allows people to access it anywhere and anytime, with any purpose.
-The user-centric features also pose a user-diverse problem.
-The wide variety of use cases (applications) and user-inherent characteristics (e.g., device types, battery power) induce highly different demands for frames per second (FPS), resolutions, etc. Therefore, the first and foremost challenge is how to achieve efficient utilization of those network resources in the multi-user scenario where each user has a different purpose of use and requirements.
+Compared to the traditional network structure, the user-centric features also pose a user-diverse problem: the wide variety of use cases (applications) and user-inherent characteristics (e.g., device types, battery power) induce highly different demands for frames per second (FPS), resolutions, etc. Further, the much larger size of transmitted data in VR can pose a challenge for devices with lower capabilities.
+These devices may struggle to complete tasks without sufficient support from remote computing resources.
+Therefore, the first and foremost challenge is how to achieve efficient utilization of those network resources in the multi-user scenario where each user has a different purpose of use and requirements.
 This propels us to seek a more user-centric and oriented solution to handle widely different users.

 \textbf{Wireless communication for VR.} VR is a key feature of an immersive Metaverse socialization experience.
 Compared to traditional two-dimensional images, generating $360^{\circ}$ panoramic images for the VR experience is computationally intensive.
 However, as the mobility of VR devices is attached with great importance under the Metaverse context, manufacturers have to lessen the weight at the cost of local computation capability.
 As a consequence, the existing VR devices lack the local computation ability of high-resolution and frame-rate applications.
 A feasible solution to powering an immersive socialization experience on VR devices is to make the Metaverse Server help the application frame generation, and send generated frames to VUs.
 However, with the frequent demand and high congestion degrees for network resources, it is necessary to lighten the network burden by allocating some devices with higher local computing power to do local generation sometimes.
 Therefore, this paper considers two cases: (i) server generation, and (ii) local generation.